yash-2523/Sa-Re-Ga-Ma/README.md

 # Sa Re Ga Ma
+A Discord Music Bot which plays and recommends amazing songs for you !

+# Dependencies
-A simple Discord Music Bot which is made using discord.js , dotenv , ffmpeg-static , puppeteer , youtube-sr , ytdl-core.
+discord.js , dotenv , ffmpeg-static , puppeteer , youtube-sr , ytdl-core.

 # Features
 play - To play your next desired song <br/>